Yes, you can kick the yelling habit for good.

 Carol: Yeah.
 My yelling was…

-Anne: You have a lot of emotion, and you’re Type 3 so there’s gonna be more passion.
+Anne: You have a lot of emotion, and you’re Type 3, so there’s going to be more passion.
 It’s that fire-breathing dragon, you know.

 Carol: When I grew up where yelling was…